 This is your resource to memory care in Fort Wayne, IN.
-Memory care communities offer housing and care for older adults with Alzheimer's disease and other kinds of dementia.
-Memory care enables seniors with memory impairment to stay as active and engaged as they possibly can, while living in a dignified, comfortable and supervised environment.
-Our local Senior Living Advisors understand memory care in Fort Wayne, IN and nearby cities.
-After an initial assessment, your advisor will send you a list of memory care providers that most closely match your loved one's specific imperatives for care and living preferences, as well as your family's finances.Memory Care Costs in Fort Wayne, IN
+Memory care facilities offer housing and care for people age 65 and older with Alzheimer's disease and other kinds of dementia.
+Memory care empowers seniors who have memory loss to stay as active and engaged as they possibly can, while living in a dignified, safe and secure setting.
+Our local Senior Living Advisors are expert in memory care in Fort Wayne, IN and nearby cities.
+After an initial consultation, your advisor will send you a list of memory care communities that most closely match your loved one's individual priorities for care and living preferences, as well as your family's finances.Memory Care Costs in Fort Wayne, IN

 Price varies widely depending on location, care required, size of the resident's living space and the level of luxury at the community.
 The price of memory care in Fort Wayne ranges from $1,725 to $5,030 a month.